Pancasila: Suharto

-The New Order administration of Suharto, the second President of Indonesia, strongly supported Pancasila.
-His government promoted the five principles as a key national ideology.
-They were outlined as representing the ancient wisdom of the Indonesian people, pre-dating the introduction of foreign religions such as Hinduism and Islam.
-In a July 1982 speech which reflected his attachment to Javanese beliefs, Suharto glorified Pancasila as a key to reach the perfect life (Javanese: ilmu kasampurnaning urip) of harmony with God and fellow men.
+Suharto's administration actively promoted the five principles as the supreme national ideology.
+They were framed as representing the ancient wisdom of the Indonesian people, pre-dating the introduction of foreign religions such as Hinduism and Islam.
+In a July 1982 speech reflecting his deep attachment to Javanese beliefs, Suharto glorified Pancasila as the key to reaching the perfect life (Javanese: ilmu kasampurnaning urip) in harmony with God and fellow humans.

+The New Order also enforced the first precept's requirement of belief in one God, outlawing organizations that denied a supreme deity.
+Because Buddhism is non-theistic, the Buddhist revivalist Ashin Jinarakkhita reconciled it with Pancasila by presenting nibbāna as the Theravada equivalent of God and the primordial buddha Adi-Buddha—which he traced to the tenth-century Javanese text Sang Hyang Kamahayanikan—as the Mahayana conception of God.

-In 1978, Suharto secured a parliamentary resolution (Tap MPR No. 2/1978) on the Pancasila Appreciation and Practicing Guide (Pedoman Penghayatan dan Pengamalan Pancasila or P4) and later began a mandatory program to indoctrinate all Indonesians—from primary school students to office workers—for the application of the P4 and in living the national values.
-After initially being careful not to offend the sensitivities of Muslim scholars who feared that the Pancasila might develop into a quasi-religious cult, he secured another parliamentary resolution in 1983 (Tap MPR No. 11/1983) that officially made obedience to Pancasila mandatory to all organizations in Indonesia, public or private.
-In practice, the administration of Suharto exploited the vagueness of the Pancasila to justify its acts and to condemn opponents as "anti-Pancasila".
-Hence, Suharto forbade criticism that cause possible government instability and fall.
+In 1978, Suharto secured a resolution of the People's Consultative Assembly (Tap MPR No. 2/1978) establishing the Pancasila Appreciation and Practicing Guide (Pedoman Penghayatan dan Pengamalan Pancasila or P4).
+He subsequently initiated a mandatory indoctrination program for all Indonesians—ranging from primary school students to civil servants—to enforce the application of these national values.
+After initially taking care not to offend Muslim scholars who feared Pancasila might develop into a quasi-religious cult, Suharto secured another parliamentary resolution in 1983 (Tap MPR No. 11/1983) that made adherence to Pancasila mandatory for all organizations in Indonesia, public or private.
+In practice, the New Order exploited the ideological vagueness of Pancasila to legitimize its authoritarian acts, forbid criticism that could threaten government stability, and condemn political opponents as "anti-Pancasila".